 A Twisted Tune, Pixie Twist #2 ebook

 A singer silenced.
-The fate of St. Mo's Amusement Pier is rocked by political waves.
+The fate of St. Mo's amusement pier hangs in the balance.
 Can Twizzle unmask the killer and save her home?

-If you love mysteries with a dash of quirky characters, a dose of warped magic, and snarky humor, you'll love Alyn Troy's new Paranormal Cozy Mystery series.
+If you adore mysteries filled with eccentric characters, a splash of warped magic, and a sprinkle of snark, Alyn Troy's Paranormal Cozy Mystery series is for you!

-Order your copy of A Twisted Tune today to untie this mystery.
+Order your copy of A Twisted Tune today to unravel this captivating mystery!

 A Peek Inside